daraduda/ufg/README.md

 ## License

-This is a prototype solution.
-Please ensure proper licensing for production use.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Support